MicrosoftEdge/magic-mirror-demo/.github/ASSEMBLY.md

 ##Step 1: Cabinet + 2-way mirror

 The frame of the medical cabinet is held together by staples.
 You can use the screwdriver to take them off.
 Please be careful not to shater the mirror.
-Once the staples on all corners are off, you can remove the one-way mirror and replace it with the two-way mirror.
-Glue together the corners again as picture below.
+Once the staples are gone, you can remove the one-way mirror and replace it with the two-way mirror.
+Glue each corner together as seen on the picture below.

 ![alt tag](https://s3-us-west-2.amazonaws.com/magicmirrordemo/frame.JPG)